ntemposd/my-website/content/docs/startups/kiwe/index.md

 ## About Kiwe

-Infant Programming team.
+Infant Programming team of the late 2011.
 Kiwe's goal was to provide people with highly useful applications matching their needs.
-Using our tertiary generated knowledge, combined with high quality market research, we were trying to fill market gaps based on real costumer needs and requirements.
+Using fresh academic knowledge, combined with high quality market research, Kiwe Development team was trying to fill market gaps based on real costumer needs and requirements.

 ## My Role Kiwe

-Throughout
+Being the only business student in a group of tech students with zero work experience is quite fun.
+Kiwe was a first touchpoint with tech teams and the first step into the transition from university into the real tech market.

 * Business plan preparation
 * Product & business requirements gathering